maya-a-iuga/Web-App-DevOps-Project/README.md

 # Web-App-DevOps-Project

 Welcome to the Web App DevOps Project repo!
 This application allows you to efficiently manage and track orders for a potential business.
 It provides an intuitive user interface for viewing existing orders and adding new ones.
+This is the finally project for AI core students who are on the DevOps pathway.Although the repo is forked, files have been replaced with my personal project files.

 ## Table of Contents